Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Kronecker Variance Matrix

 \section{Kronecker Variance Matrix}

-We first consider the special case where $\Sigma =\Omega \otimes \Phi $ with $\Omega $ a $2\times 2$ and $\Phi $ a $k\times k$ matrix.
-We standardize the determinant of $\Phi $ equal to one, as in the homoskedastic model of AMS06.
-The Kronecker product framework is particularly interesting, for two reasons.
-First, the $S$ and $T$ statistics in (\ref{(Defns of S and T)}) simplify to the original statistics of \citeauthor{Moreira01} ( \citeyear{Moreira01}, \citeyear{Moreira09a}) for the homoskedastic model.
-Second, we show that invariance, taking into consideration a transformation of $\Omega $, yields the same maximal invariant as that obtained by AMS06 under the assumption that $\Omega $ is known and fixed.
-This result is striking as \emph{the AMS06 approach does not hold} for general $\Sigma $, but \emph{ours does}.
+We first consider the special case where $\Sigma =\Omega \otimes \Phi $ with $\Omega $ a $2\times 2$ matrix and $\Phi $ a $k\times k$ matrix.
+The Kronecker product framework is particularly interesting for two reasons.
+First, we find the maximal invariant, taking into consideration a transformation of $\Omega $ which is known but not fixed.
+This yields the same data reduction from $S$ and $T$ as that obtained by AMS06 under the assumption that $\Omega $ is known and fixed.
+This result is striking as \emph{the AMS06 approach does not hold} for general $\Sigma $, but \emph{ ours does}.
+Second, AMS06 do not rule out the possibility that the test depends on $\Omega $ beyond the statistics $S$ and $T$, because AMS06 treat $ \Omega $ as being fixed.
+Our framework instead shows that invariant tests should not depend on $\Omega $ \emph{at all}.